 IMPORTANT!
 Deviation from the prescribed format, especially the number of pages, will result in rejection of the submission without review.
 Please see the submission templates (Word, LaTex) for reference.

 Papers – Regular

-The SPC solicits paper proposals both on foundational and applied biomedical and health informatics.
+The SPC solicits paper proposals both on fundamental informatics methods as well as systems and applications.
 Proposals must not be in press or under consideration for presentation or publication elsewhere.
 However, authors retain the right to make a pre-print version of the paper available on recognized preprint servers or personal/employer websites prior to acceptance for publication.
 Authors must adhere to the formatting guidelines to avoid rejection.

 Manuscripts must be formatted to fit on between 5-10 (8.5 x 11 inch) pages and include:

 - The names, academic degree(s), affiliations, and locations (city, state, and country, if international) of all authors

 - Introduction, methods, results, discussion, and conclusion sections